-ASOS has always catered to a range of different sizes between 4 and 18, in addition to offering tall, petite and maternity.
-Now they have gone one step further and launched ‘See my Fit’, which uses augmented reality, making it the first retail brand in Europe to trial this technology.
+ASOS has always catered to a range of different sizes between 4 and 18; in addition to offering tall, petite and maternity.
+Now they have gone one step further and launched ‘See my Fit’; this uses augmented reality, making it the first retail brand in Europe to trial this technology and brings a huge change within the eCommerce industry.

 What is augmented reality?